YasperFa/MolSim/README.md

 ---
 2) Build the code by using the following command:

+        'cmake ..'

+    Using optional arguments: (if an argument is not specified, the default value is used)
-        With Doxygen:    'cmake .. -D DOXY=1' (default)

-        Without Doxygen: 'cmake .. -D DOXY=0'
+    Doxygen:    With Doxygen:    'cmake .. -D DOXY=1'   (default) Without Doxygen: 'cmake .. -D DOXY=0'

-        With Tests:      'cmake ..  -DBUILD_TESTS=ON' (default)

-        Without Tests:   'cmake ..  -DBUILD_TESTS=OFF'

-The value of DOXY is saved in the cache, so for repeated calls, 'cmake ..' is enough.

                 Doxygen is automatically disabled if the Doxygen executable can not be found.

-Tests are automatically enabled if only cmake .. is used
+    Tests:      With Tests:      'cmake ..  -DBUILD_TESTS=ON'   (default) Without Tests:   'cmake ..  -DBUILD_TESTS=OFF'

+    Logging:    'cmake .. -D LVL={LOG_LEVEL}'           (default = 'INFO')

+                Possible values, in ascending order: 'OFF', 'ERROR', 'WARN', 'INFO', 'DEBUG', 'TRACE', 'ALL' 'ALL' is an alias of 'TRACE' and enables all possible logs.
+                The compile-time log level can be overridden with a lower log level at runtime (see 5. for details).

+    Note that cmake variables are saved in the cache and therefore do not automatically reset to the default value.
+    It is possible to combine several optional arguments.

 ---
 3) Make: